-Monument of Independence in Turkmenistan.
-National Park of Independence in Ashgabat
+Monument and National Park of Independence, Ashgabat

 The main tourist sight of the capital of Turkmenistan is National Park of Independence with the symbol of modern Ashgabat established on it - the Monument of Independence, the highest construction in the country (local people call it "Eight-leg").